Clansuite/Clansuite/installation/webinstaller/README.txt

 Clansuite Webinstaller Instructions:

-      1. Manually upload "webinstaller.php" to your webserver or if you got SSH / Shell Access use wget http://download.gna.org/clansuite/webinstaller.php
+      1. Manually upload "webinstaller.php" to your webserver or if you got SSH / Shell Access use: wget http://download.gna.org/clansuite/webinstaller.php

-      2. Browse to http://yourserverdomain.com/yourdirectoryname/webinstaller.php to start the webinstaller
+      2. Browse to http://yourserverdomain.com/yourdirectoryname/webinstaller.php to start the webinstaller.

-      3. Follow the instructions
+      3. Follow the instructions.

       4. Once the webinstaller is finished, follow the link to the Clansuite Installer.
          The Installation-Application will guide you in several steps through the installation of Clansuite.

-      5. Finally remove the "webinstaller.php" file from your server
+      5. Finally remove the "webinstaller.php" file from your server.

 Important Note: